boulder-on/JPassport/README.md

     double passComplex(@RefArg ComplexPassing[] complexStruct);
 }
 ```
-The most important thing to note here is the @StructPadding annotation.
-When a C compiler compiles a
-struct it will insert bytes of padding.
-It is critical for you to tell JPassport how much padding is either
+The @StructPadding annotation here is optional and maintained for legacy reasons (and in case my
+calculations for padding a wrong on some platforms).
+Also, I guess it's possible that you have a
+very strange struct where you need bespoke padding.
+In general, the library will automatically
+add the padding that it thinks is required.
+If you use @StructPadding then that tell JPassport
-before or after a structure member (negative numbers indicate pre-member padding).
-There is no standard about what padding will be used in any situation
+how much padding to put before or after a struct member (negative numbers indicate pre-member
-so JPassport can't figure this out on its own (at least not that I'm aware of!).
-There are separate
-annotation values for different platforms (windowsBytes, macBytes, linuxBytes).
+padding).
+There are also separate annotation values for different platforms (windowsBytes, macBytes, linuxBytes).

 The other important annotation is @Ptr, this lets JPassport know to treat the member of the struct as
 a pointer to another struct.